yihming/graffiti/README.md

   * Using Google TensorFlow by Python3
   * Training with Adam optimizer, which took about 10 minutes
   * Achieved 99% correction rate on the training set, and 71% on the testing set.
+  * Implemented a CNN model, achieving a little bit more testing correction rate.

 #### Next steps:

-* Implement a CNN model to resolve the possible overfitting issue in DNN, and thus improve the testing rate.
 * Implement both models using MXNET.

 ## BNU Miner